statamic/v2-docs/content/collections/docs/localization.md

 For pages, entries, and taxonomy terms: slugs may be localized by adding a `slug` field to the front-matter.
 The filenames shouldn't change.
 They should also all have `id` fields that match their default counterparts.

+### Publish States / Statuses {#publish-states}

+It's possible to have a different status per locale.
+For instance, you may want to have a page that only exists in one locale (or multiple, but not all of them).

+In the Control Panel this should be straightforward: There is a toggle next to the locale you're editing.
+Toggle it off to set it as a draft.

+In the files, the default locale's status is defined in the filename as per usual (an underscore to make it a draft).
+For additional locales, you may add a `published: true` or `false` to their front matter.

+Keep in mind that additional locales will inherit the status of the default locale.
+If you change the status of the default locale, the other locales will also become drafts unless you already added a `published` value to their front-matter.

 ### Routing {#routing}

 It's possible to assign a different collection and/or taxonomy routes for each locale.
 For example, you may want `/news/my-post` for English, but `/noticias/mi-publicacion` in Spanish.